Now is the Time for Chiropractors to Step into The Health Care Void

 Show Notes

 This episode is graced with the esteemed guest, Dr. Guy Riekeman, Life University Chancellor Emeritus.
-As a second-generation chiropractor, Dr. Reikeman recounts the adversity chiropractors faced throughout the years including his own journey from wandering college student to practicing doctor and finally, academic leader.
+As a second-generation chiropractor, Dr. Riekeman recounts the adversity chiropractors faced throughout the years, including his own journey from wandering college student to practicing doctor and academic leader.

-Listen in for Dr. Reikeman’s inspirational and colorful commentary on:
+Listen in for Dr. Riekeman’s inspirational and colorful commentary on:

 View Full Transcript